November 3rd, 2018 • Contributor: Jenn Crookston, Team Cricut

 8 Weeks to DIY Holiday Decor - Gift Giving - Week 4, Kitchen and Dining Room

-Be sure to tune in next week where I’ll be showing you ways to tackle bulk gifting!
+Be sure to tune in next week where I’ll be showing you ways to make gifts for the service people in your life!